• logo linkedin

 In Cameroon, the Septen-Crions project, led by the associations Grand Slam National and Universlam, mobilized students in the cities of Maroua, Garoua, and Ngaoundéré for slam competitions on the theme of violence against women and girls.
 It has raised awareness among 900 young people.

-Accès Culture also aims to strengthen collaborations between French and African cultural professionals and to document the impact of culture on social cohesion through a research and evaluation program.
-A second edition will continue until 2026 and will support 26 to 30 new projects.
+Accès Culture also aims to strengthen collaborations between French and African cultural operators, as well as to document the impact of culture on social bonds through a research-evaluation program.
+The second edition, implemented until 2026, made it possible to select 30 new winners.

 2 TANBOU: A PLACE FOR CREATIVITY AND DIALOGUE